- Little is known about this small species of iguana found only in Southern Oaxaca, México.

 - They are primarily found in dry forest habitat however this habitat is often converted to grazing land.
 They seek refuge in natural hollows of trees and cacti where their spiky tail can be used as a firm wedge to protect against predators.

 - IIF has awarded grants which researched the ecology of the species and enhanced community awareness about the species.
-Through this research it was found that the iguanas live at higher densities then many other iguana species.
+Through this research it was found that the iguanas live at higher densities than many other iguana species.

 - Key in this project is conservation training for regional students and community awareness.